orsonteodoro/oiledmachine-overlay/README.md

 worst case with heavy swapping.
 For ARCH=arm64, this is about -O0 best case with light swapping to no swapping.

-To get the vulernabilities reported per month ranking, ask the AI/LLM this:
+To get the vulnerabilities reported per month ranking, ask the AI/LLM this:

 Give me the top 50 vulnerabilities with corresponding temperature based on reported vulnerabilities per month sorted by reported vulnerabilities per month